David-OConnor/pyflow/README.md

 ## Why add another Python manager?
-`Pipenv` and `Poetry` both address part of Pyflow's *raison d'être*.
+`Pipenv`, `Poetry`, and `Pyenv` address parts of Pyflow's *raison d'être*, but expose stumbling blocks that may frustrate new users, both when installing and using.
 Some reasons why this is different:

 - It automatically manages Python installations and environments.
 You specify a Python version in `pyproject.toml` (if ommitted, it asks), and ensures that version is used.
  If the version's not installed, Pyflow downloads a binary, and uses that.
  If multiple installations are found for that version, it asks which to use.
+ `Pyenv` can be used to install Python, but only if your system is configured in a certain way:
+ I don’t think expecting a user’s computer to compile Python is reasonable.

 - By not using Python to install or run, it remains environment-agnostic.
 This is important for making setup and use as simple and decison-free as